 - Germicidal UV lamp destroys micro-organisms.

-- Photocatalytic oxidation (TiO2) filter which effectively reduces chemicals, bacteria and odors.
+- Photocatalytic oxidation (TiO2) filter effectively reduces chemicals, bacteria, and odors.

-- Air-cleaning negative ions that are circulated throughout the room.
-Completely safe and scientifically proven to be effective and to enhance filter efficiency.
+- Air-cleaning negative ions that circulate throughout the room.
+Negative ions are completely safe and scientifically proven as effective in producing clean air.

 - Sensor Technology that monitors air quality.

 The air purifier that I recommend and use in our home and office is the Intelli-Pro Air Purifier.